veliovgroup/Meteor-Leaderboard-Neo4j/readme.md

 ### How we rewrite Leaderboard example to be used with Neo4j
+In article below you will understand the basics of `ostrio:neo4jreactivity` and `ostrio:neo4driver` packages.
+How to translate queries and other code from MongoDB to Neo4j.
+How to write basic query in Neo4j.
+How to use reactivity in Neo4j.

 #### Meteor’s Leaderboard example app, driven by Neo4j database
+We've decided to take very basic example application at Meteor - "Leaderboard" and move it from MongoDB to Neo4j.

 ##### Prepare dev stage:
 ###### Create example app